imonlinux/linux-voice-assistant/docs/linux-voice-assistant-2mic-install.md

 Additional community provided OWW models available from this repository: https://github.com/fwartner/home-assistant-wakewords-collection

 **Word of warning.
-I have had problems with some of the communitee provided wake words.
+I have had problems with some of the community provided wake words.
 YMMV**

 Edit linux-voice-assistant.service file:
 ```bash